nasa/astrobee_android/guest_science_projects/sci_cam_image/readme.md

     If this is set to true, the apk will write captured images to disk on the HLP at full resolution.
 The directory where they are written was mentioned in an earlier section.
 By default, the images are saved to disk.

+10. Set focus distance function values

+    Modifies the function used to calcute the focal distance based on the haz cam distance.
+It requires a value for both the exponent and coefficient.

 ## Fetching the data